 • Mix either with a hand mixer, whisk or stand mixer on medium for 2 minutes until thoroughly combined.
 Don't overmix to avoid making too dense of a cake.

-• Add mashed bananas in by hand with a wooden spoon.
+• Add cinnamon and mix.
+Then add mashed bananas in by hand with a wooden spoon.
 Again, don't overmix.

 • Pour cake mix into a prepared 9×13" pan, spreading to even out.